 - A partnership.
 A partnership is any unincorporated entity, including a domestic or foreign general partnership, joint venture, limited partnership, limited liability partnership, business trust or investment club that for federal income tax purposes is classified as a partnership. - A Pennsylvania S corporation.
 A Pennsylvania S corporation is any corporation that has a valid election in effect under Subchapter S of Chapter 1 of the Internal Revenue Code of 1986, as amended to January 1, 2005 and has not elected to not be treated as an S corporation for Pennsylvania tax purposes.
-A qualified subchapter S subsidiary owned by a Pennsylvania S corporation shall be treated as a Pennsylvania S corporation without regard to whether an election to not be treated as an S corporation has been made with respect to the susidiary. - A limited liability company classified as a partnership or S corporation for federal income tax purposes.
+A qualified subchapter S subsidiary owned by a Pennsylvania S corporation shall be treated as a Pennsylvania S corporation without regard to whether an election to not be treated as an S corporation to not be treated as an S corporation without regard to whether an election to not be treated as an S corporation has been made with respect to the subsidiary. - A limited liability company classified as a partnership or S corporation for federal income tax purposes.

-IMPORTANT: A pass-through entity does not include an estate or trust for Pennsylvania personal income tax purposes
+▲ IMPORTANT: A pass-through entity does not include an estate or trust for Pennsylvania personal income tax purposes